Electrolytic Capacitor – Symbol, Types, Construction & Uses

 An electrolytic capacitor

-What is an electrolyte inside the Electrolytic Capacitor?
+What is an electrolyte?

 In electrolytes, ions can either be cations (+) or anions (-).
 The proton has a positive charge, whereas the electron has a negative charge.
 When an ion has more electrons than protons, it is referred to as an anion.
 Therefore anion is negative.
-On the other hand, cation has a positive charge because there are fewer electrons than protons in it.
+On the other hand, a cation has a positive charge because there are fewer electrons than protons in it.

 When a voltage is applied across the electrodes of the capacitor, the ions in the electrolyte flow from one electrode to the other, creating an electric current.
 This current creates an electrostatic field that stores energy in the form of an electrostatic charge.
-The amount of charge that can be stored in an electrolytic capacitor is determined by the size of the electrodes and the type of electrolyte used.
+The amount of charge that can be stored in it is determined by the size of the electrodes and the type of electrolyte used.

-Note: At temperatures of up to 85°C, medium to high voltage electrolytic capacitors use ethylene glycol (EG) or boric acid as the electrolytes.
+Note: At temperatures of up to 85°C, medium to high voltage capacitors use ethylene glycol (EG) or boric acid as the electrolytes.

 Symbol of electrolytic capacitor